This Dutch potato salad is an absolute staple at summertime BBQs as it’s creamy, tangy, and completely satisfying.

 Dutch Potato Salad

-Next, you’ll prepare the dressing on the stovetop.
-In a small saucepan, add the flour, brown sugar, water and vinegar.
-Whisk in the Miracle Whip and then stir until it slightly thickens.
-Remove it from the heat.
+- In a small saucepan over low heat, add flour, brown sugar, water and vinegar.
+Whisk in Miracle Whip and stir until slightly thickened.
+Remove from heat.